Prof. Dr. Nazeer Ahmed

 Neglect of science, the printing press and naval technology

 As was observed in the previous section, although art, architecture, literature and poetry flourished and artisanship and craftsmanship were valued, the post-Mongol period was characterized by a marked decrease in the pursuit of the basic sciences.
 The era produced architects like Mimar Sinan and Ahmed Lahori, poets like Rumi, Hafiz and Amir Khusroe, astronomers like Ibn al Shatir but no scientific figures of the stature of Ibn Sina.
-So, when Europe embarked on a scientific and technological revolution (1600-1800), the Islamic world was found napping and finally succumbed to the European military onslaught.
+So, when Europe embarked on a scientific and technological revolution (1600-1800 CE), the Islamic world was found napping and finally succumbed to the European military onslaught.

-Most noticeable was the delay in the introduction of the printing press which was introduced into Europe in 1439 and spread throughout Europe by the end of the fifteenth century.
+Most noticeable was the delay in the introduction of the printing press which was introduced in Germany in 1439 and spread throughout Europe by the end of the fifteenth century.
 In Italy alone, there were no less than 77 printing presses in the year 1500.
 The printing press made possible the spread of knowledge.
 It was one of the main engines for the Renaissance which produced the likes of Michelangelo and Leonardo da Vinci.
 It was only in 1728 that the printing press was introduced into the Ottoman Empire.
 It was introduced into Mughal India much later, at the beginning of the nineteenth century.
 In both cases, what held back the introduction of this technology was the opposition of the ulema who held that the Word of God would be defiled by contact with wooden presses.
 Indeed, the ulema increasingly became hostile to the basic sciences, which they did not understand.
-A case in point is the destruction of the Istanbul observatory in 1577 at the behest of the religious establishment, who suspected that the Ottoman defeat in the Battle of Lepanto (1571) was somehow related to the ungodly pursuits of the astronomers.
+A case in point is the destruction of the Istanbul observatory in 1577 CE at the behest of the religious establishment, who suspected that the Ottoman defeat in the Battle of Lepanto (1571 CE) was somehow related to the ungodly pursuits of the astronomers.

 Equally disastrous was a neglect of naval technology.
 After the Battle of Lepanto (1571), there was a steady and inexorable decay in the naval prowess of the Muslim empires.
 By the year 1700, the Ottoman Empire spent as much on its navy as it did on the royal kitchens.
 The result was that the Muslims who had controlled the trade between Asia and the Mediterranean worlds surrendered it to Europe.
 Control of the seas also meant that the balance of global power shifted inexorably in favor of the West.
 Europe went on to discover America and circumnavigate the horn of Africa bypassing the trade routes through the Middle East.
 Europe thrived while Muslim lands sank into poverty.